Edgbaston crowd, they always deliver

 When England appealed for lbw, the best part of 25,000 did too.

 Had this been a championship game, and the ninth-wicket pair had added 65 off 24.1 overs either side of lunch, mostly in ones and twos, it would have been mundane fare.
 But context – which includes the crowd – is everything, and thus the occasion was transformed into another momentous Test match in the Ashes.

-Experience the famous Edgbaston atmosphere yourself next summer as England face West Indies for the second game in the three-match Test series in 2020, from Friday 12 to Tuesday 16 June, and World Champions England take on Ireland on Saturday 12 September.
+Experience the famous Edgbaston atmosphere yourself this summer as England face West Indies for the second game in the three-match Test series in 2020, from Friday 12 to Tuesday 16 June, and World Champions England take on Ireland on Saturday 12 September.